dBrowser/dbrowser-dwebx-api/README.md

 ### createNetworkActivityStream(archive)

- - `archive` Hyperdrive archive (object).
+ - `archive` DDrive archive (object).
 Can not be a scoped-fs object.
  - Returns a Readable stream.

 Watches the archive for network events, which it emits as an [emit-stream](https://github.com/substack/emit-stream).
 Supported events: